Are you disposing of your confidential material responsibly?

 You may think the likelihood of a rubbish removal company mishandling your confidential information is low.
 However, while the vast majority of rubbish removal companies are legitimate businesses more than able to dispose of non-confidential waste, they are unlikely to have in-depth knowledge about data security.
 Unfortunately, there are also unaccredited companies or individuals out there looking to take advantage of unsuspecting customers.
 They do this through the means of theft, reselling waste goods, or even fly-tipping.

-The Risk of Fly-Tipping
+The risk of fly-tipping

 While storage companies do usually have access controls, CCTV, and some may even provide a shredding service, often they will not have the accreditations to destroy confidential waste in line with EN 15713 standards.